mattst/sublime-single-trailing-new-line/README.md

 ## Single Trailing New Line - Package for Sublime Text

-This Sublime Text package makes sure that there is exactly one trailing newline at the end of a file and no additional whitespace.
+This Sublime Text package makes sure that there is exactly one trailing newline at the end of a file.
 All the whitespace and trailing newlines at the end of the file (if any) are removed and a single newline is inserted.

 Note: This is different from the `ensure_newline_at_eof_on_save` setting which makes sure that there is *at least one trailing newline* at the end of the file, rather than making sure that there is *exactly one trailing newline* at the end of the file.